-F. Include appropriate provision for all actuarial items that ought to be established.
+Statement F-The amounts carried in the balance sheet on account of the items identified above include appropriate provision for all actuarial items that ought to be established.

 The actuary might describe the analysis done to support the conclusion that all actuarial items have been accounted for based on the actuary's knowledge and understanding of the company's business and operations.